 As far as sewing machines are concerned, it is not very easy to handle them with a wide variety of options.
 However, you have to understand that the basic operation is the same with all machines.
-Hence, if you learn the basics for using a sewing machine, you can be able to deal with any sewing machine irrespective of its features.
+Hence, if you learn the basics for how to use a sewing machine, you can deal with any model, irrespective of its features.

 By knowing how to use a sewing machine, you can alter the clothing and can even create novel fashionable and personalized designs.
 If you know how to sew by hand, you will discover that you can perform the same tasks at faster rates by using a sewing machine.
 Moreover, you can produce professional and durable outputs out of it.

-1. Understanding Your Sewing Machine: Well before getting started with your sewing machine, you must get to know everything about your sewing machine.
+1. Understanding Your Sewing Machine.
+Well before getting started with your sewing machine, you must get to know everything about your sewing machine.
 For this, you will have to read the instruction manual that is accompanying with your sewing machine.
 This manual will provide you with detailed instructions about the features of your machine.
 They would also contain various illustrations that will make it easier for you to find the machine parts and controls.
-Besides, you can consult the various valuable sewing machine reviews to find about the ratings your machine has got from the customers.
+Besides, you can consult various valuable sewing machine reviews and see the ratings your machine has got from the customers.